ericholscher/ericholscher.com/site/blog/drafts/semantic-meaning.rst

 .. post::
-   :tags: semantic meaning, markdown, restructredtext, semantics
+   :tags: semantic meaning, markdown, reStructuredText, semantics

 Semantic Meaning in Documentation
 =================================

-Semantic Meaning in documentation is the separation of what something *is* from what it *looks like*.
+Semantic Meaning in documentation is the separation of what something is from what it looks like.
 What we *mean* and what we *display* are very different things.

-We might want to **warn** someone in our writing, but we don't want to think about how to display this.
+We might want to warn someone in our writing, but we don't want to think about how to display this.
 Writing with Semantic Meaning gives us this power.